google/yggdrasil-decision-forests/documentation/public/docs/guide_how_to_improve_model.md

 By default, trees are "orthogonal" or "axis aligned", that is, each split/condition tests a single feature.
 By opposition, conditions in oblique trees can use multiple features.
-Oblique splits generally improve performances by are slower to train.
+Oblique splits generally improve performances but are slower to train.

-Oblique trees are more expensive to train.
 The `num_projections_exponent` parameter plays an important role in the training time and final model quality (1 is cheap, 2 is better but more expensive).
 See `SparseObliqueSplit` in the [DecisionTreeTrainingConfig](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto#L152) for more details.